Great Lakes Institute of Management: History

 Great Lakes was set up in 2004 by Bala Balachandran, J.L.
 Kellogg Distinguished Professor of Accounting and Information Management at Kellogg School of Management, Northwestern University, USA.

 Following the establishment of Indian School of Business (ISB), Balachandran wanted to establish a business school in his home state of Tamil Nadu, and set up the Great Lakes Institute of Management in the capital city of Chennai with a model similar to the ISB involving a one year MBA programme, global visiting faculty and international academic collaborations.

-The first intake was for 127 students for its one-year programme and classes were held in a small rented building in Saidapet, a residential neighbourhood in Chennai city.
-Great Lakes developed a new greenfield campus at Manamai village near Mahabalipuram, a UNESCO Heritage Site 50 km south of Chennai, and shifted to this campus in 2009.

-The regulatory body for technical and management education in India, AICTE, also did not have a provision for approving one-year programmes.
-However, Great Lakes received approval for its PGPM from AICTE, the first instance of an approval for a one-year programme in the country.
-While the two-year programmes were categorized as a Post-Graduate Diploma in Management, the one-year programme was categorized as a Post-Graduate Certificate in Management.

 Since 2012, Great Lakes has also started offering the traditional two-year PGDM programme.

 Accreditation

 Great Lakes is accredited by the Association of MBAs (AMBA), UK, one of the three main global accreditation bodies in business education.
-Great Lakes is the youngest and 7th institute in India to get accreditation from the association.
+Great Lakes is the 7th institute in India to get accreditation from the association.
 Great Lakes Institute of Management, Chennai is accredited by SAQS (South Asian Quality Assurance System).

 Great Lakes’ PGPM and PGDM full-time programmes are approved by All India Council for Technical Education (AICTE), a statutory body for technical education, under Ministry of HRD, Govt. of India.
 Great Lakes’ Chennai campus is a LEED Platinum Rated Green Campus.

+In 2023, Great Lakes Chennai attained "Double Crown" status by additionally securing the AACSB accreditation.